 |St. Lucia Folk Research Centre||(758) 452-2279||0.5 mi.
 Northeast of Central Castries|

-Do you enjoy learning about the historical roots of foreign countries?
-If so, you might enjoy visiting some of these historical sites during your time on St. Lucia.
+Do you like discovering the history of foreign countries?
+If so, you should consider visiting a few of these historical attractions while on vacation on St. Lucia.

-Another popular destination is Fort Rodney.
-It is found within Pigeon Island National Park and Pigeon Island, in northern St. Lucia.
+Another common landmark for vacationers is Fort Rodney.
+It is found within Pigeon Island National Landmark and Pigeon Island, in northern St. Lucia.
 While there are no official offerings at the fort, there is plenty of opportunities to explore the ruins and see the fantastic views from the walls that still exist.

-You can look through the following chart to learn more about historical sites on St. Lucia.
+View the following table to see historic sites on St. Lucia.